sanjaybardhan/poc-db/README.md

 # Project: Data Engineering Exercise

-Goal
+Goal:
 Build a small end-to-end data pipeline that ingests raw datasets from a source system, transforms them into a simple analytical tabular data model, and produces basic insights for analytics and reporting.

-Source Data
-The following source files are uploaded to the Databricks Volume:
+Source Data: The following source files are uploaded to the Databricks Volume "/Volumes/workspace/sanjay_db_schema/sanjay_db_volume/"
-/Volumes/workspace/sanjay_db_schema/sanjay_db_volume/

 Source Files:
 - customer_2020.csv
 - orders_2020.csv